 By contrast, other scholars have argued that the formation of the fictive kinship group did not take place prior to the crucifixion.
-For example, Arland Jacobson argues that the fictive kinship was a later development.
-8According to Jacobson, it is not even clear that there was a decisive break between the disciples and their families while Jesus was still alive.
-Bruce Malina makes a similar argument suggesting the later formation of fictive kinship among the disciples.
-10For Malina, Jesus created a political faction rather than a fictive family group.
+For example, Arland Jacobson argues that the fictive kinship is a later development.
+It is not even clear that there was a decisive break between the disciples and their own families while Jesus was alive.
+Bruce Malina also suggests the later formation of fictive kinship.
+According to Malina, Jesus created a political faction rather than a fictive family group.
 In the wake of the resurrection, however, the political faction transformed itself into a domestic, fictive kin-group.
-11

-While these recent studies present either the earlier or the later formation of the fictive kinship group, their attempts inevitably point to the gravity of kinship within the Mediterranean world at large and the social, political, economic, and cultural settings of the Roman Palestine in particular.
-Indeed, the institution of family does not seem to be left inert or neutral by Jesus.
-Jesus goes into the houses because they are the places where some of the central problems of his society become evident.
-In this regard, a discussion of kinship in the Jesus tradition cannot be made without regard to the world at large.
-Hence, the questions arise: What are the early church's views or practices of the family as a cultural, social, political, and economic entity?
-To what extent and in what ways is the concept of fictive kinship applied to the Christian community under the Roman Empire?
+While these recent studies present either the earlier or the later formation of the fictive kinship, their attempts equally point to the gravity of kinship within the Mediterranean world at large and the Roman Palestine in particular.
+Jesus visits house after house, since they are the places where the problems of society become condensed (cf. Luke 15:1; 19:1-10).
+The household Jesus endorses creates the communion, a table fellowship, among the people of God including sinners as well as tax collectors (cf. Luke 15:1).
+Its socio-political, economic aftermath cannot be left "inert" or "neutral" to the believers.
+For this reason, a discussion of kinship in the Jesus tradition cannot be made fruitfully without regard to the "world" as constructed.
+Hence, the questions inevitably arise: What are the early church's views or practices of the family as a cultural, social, political, and economic group?
+To what extent and in what way is the concept of fictive kinship applied to the Christian community under the Roman Empire?

-This essay attempts to discover the formation of kinship for the people of God and its interrelated sociopolitical, economic dimensions in the Roman Empire.
+This essay attempts to discover the formation of kinship for the people of God and its interrelated socio-political, economic dimensions in the Roman Empire.
 The purpose is not to discover a particular historical situation, but rather to reconstruct a pattern of the early Christian's way of living and interacting in the reality of empire.
-For this purpose, this essay calls attention to a hitherto unrecognized or unappreciated construction of household in the Gospel of Luke.Luke's Jesus not only calls his disciples to abandon their families, but also initiates a reordering of the household that is simultaneously social, political, economic, and theological.
+For this purpose, this essay calls attention to a hitherto unrecognized or unappreciated construction of household in the Gospel of Luke.
+Luke's Jesus not only calls his disciples to abandon their families, but also initiates a reordering of the household that is simultaneously social, political, economic, and theological.

-What the Scholars Say about the Family, Home, and Household?
+II.
+Reviewing the Family, Home, and HouseholdStudies

 Unlike the modern individualistic culture, ancient Israel had a strong 'group' orientation.
 The Hebrew terms such as 'mishpacha' and 'beth' designated the single household unit, the wider circle of consanguinity (Gen. 24:38), the clan, the tribe, and the nation.
-12Thus, a person was not an autonomous entity, but someone's father, mother, daughter, son, grandparent, and so forth.
-This kind of concentric usage suggests the role of the basic family in shaping the larger community.
-13
+Thus, a person was not an autonomous